RBGKew/bioinfo-utils/README.md

 - KewHPC cluster
 - HATTA cluster
 - the Linux Workstations in the Jodrell computer room
-- Inforamton and basic help with some bioinformatic software
+- Information and basic help with some bioinformatic software

 These pages are public so **do not post _passwords_, _keys_, or _other sensitive information_**.